 The rules in the section are the same for appeals and State Fair Hearings.

 There are special rules about continuing your service during your appeal.
 Please read this section carefully.

 You will get a notice if Vaya is going to reduce or stop a service you are receiving.
 You have 10 calendar days from the date we send the letter to ask for your services to continue.
 The notice you get will tell you the exact date.
 The notice will also tell you how to ask for your services to continue while you appeal.

 If you ask for your services to continue, Vaya will continue your services from the day you ask for them to continue until you the day get your appeal decision.
 You or your authorized representative may contact Behavioral Health Crisis Line at 1-800-962-9003 or contact the Appeals Coordinator identified in your adverse benefit determination letter to ask for your service to continue until you get a decision on your appeal.

 Your appeal might not change the decision that Vaya made about your services.
 When this happens, Medicaid allows Vaya to bill you for services we paid for during your appeal.
 We must get approval from NC Medicaid before we can bill you for services we paid for during your appeal.

 Appeals During Your Transition Out of the Vaya Tailored Plan

 If you decide to leave the Vaya Tailored Plan, your appeal may be impacted by this transition.
 If you will be transitioning out of our plan soon and have an appeal with us, we will continue to process any part of your appeal that affects authorization of services through the date that you leave the Vaya Tailored Plan.
-Please contact Member Services at 1-800-962-9003 for additional information.
+Please contact Behavioral Health Crisis Line at 1-800-962-9003 for additional information.